England vs West Indies: Pacer Jofra Archer axed for second Test for breaking Covid-19 protocol

 West Indies lead 1-0 in the three-match series after defeating the hosts by four wickets in Southampton.
 The series marks the resumption of cricket after three months due to the coronavirus pandemic.
 Archer had a wicketless outing in the first innings at the Ageas Bowl but was in fine form in the second essay, picking up three wickets but was unable to lead his side to a win.

 England had earlier confirmed that premier pacer James Anderson and Mark Wood will be rested for the encounter.
+England later confirmed that Archer’s breach of protocol took place between Southampton and Old Trafford.
+England will select either uncapped Ollie Robinson or all-rounder Chris Woakes in his place.